The Slotted Spoons

 • Drizzle over pasta with some olive oil and add in the pasta water and pesto.

-• Combine well, the pesto will have a creamy consistency.
+• Combine well, and the pesto will have a creamy consistency.

 • Shave on some cheese and enjoy!